 AFRICA DAY AT COP28

 Theme: Scaling up Financing for Climate Action and Green Growth in Africa

 Date: 2 December 2023

 Time: 15:30 -18:30

 Venue: Africa Pavilion, Blue Zone

 1. Background and Context

 In 2009, AU Assembly of Heads of State and Government established the Committee of African Heads of State and Government on Climate Change (CAHOSCC) to set the agenda for Africa's engagement in the global climate change negotiations through the provision of political directive and oversight on the work of the Ministers of Environment and the African Group of Negotiators on Climate Change.
 The Key Messages adopted by the CAHOSCC on behalf of the African Union serve as the basis for Africa's common negotiating position at the Conference of the Parties (COP) to the United Nations Framework Convention on Climate Change (UNFCCC) and thus facilitate Africa to speak with one voice at the COPs.
+The AU also requested the African Union Commission, in collaboration with the United Nations Economic Commission for Africa (UNECA), the African Development Bank (AfDB) and other regional partners to step up their efforts in terms of providing the necessary facilitation and coordination to support Africa's effective participation at the COPs.

-The African Pavilion and Africa Day organized at the various COPs have provided a platform for the AU to amplify Africa's voice at the UNFCCC COPs and the space for dialogue Africa's challenges, opportunities and responses to Climate Change.
+In this regard, the three Pan African Institutions and in collaboration with member States, established the African Pavilion and Africa Day to amplify Africa's voice at the UNFCCC COPs and to provide the space and platform to highlight Africa's challenges, opportunities and responses to Climate Change.

 The 2023 edition of Africa Day, on the theme of "Scaling up Financing for Climate Action and Green Growth in Africa" builds on insights and outcomes from the Africa Climate Summit (ACS) that was convened by the African Union and hosted by H.E.
 President William Samoei Ruto in September 2023 under the theme" Driving Green Growth and Climate Finance Solutions for Africa and the World".
-In this regard, Africa Day at COP28 will provide a platform for Africa to pitch a strong case for leveraging investment capital from supporting business and ecosystems to leapfrogging to climate-compatible growth for sustainable development.
+In this regard, Africa Day at COP28 will provide a platform for Africa to pitch a strong case for leveraging investment capital from